-Purpose: The Center for Community Justice & Service Learning, formerly the Institute for Community Justice, was established in 2007 to foster community-university-government partnerships to improve the quality of life and the quality of justice in neighborhoods hard hit by high levels of poverty, crime, arrest, incarceration and reentry.
+Purpose: The Office of Civic Engagement and Service Learning, formerly the Institute for Community Justice, was established in 2007 to foster community-university-government partnerships to improve the quality of life and the quality of justice in neighborhoods hard hit by high levels of poverty, crime, arrest, incarceration and reentry.

-The goals of the Center for Community Justice & Service Learning are to:
+The goals of the Office of Civic Engagement and Service Learning are to:

 1047 Murchison Road, Ste.
 100 (Bronco Square)

 Purpose: The Center for Economic Education is a non-profit and non-partisan institutional entity committed to promoting and imparting economic education in Southeastern North Carolina.
 The center seeks to identify economic education needs in area public schools; to conduct productive programs to fill these needs; and to provide appropriate leadership, consultation services, and economic education resource materials to public school teachers.